Who We Are

 The Department of Financial Planning Education maintains our graduate-level CFP Board Certified and accredited Financial Planning Education program, preparing students with the knowledge needed to navigate complicated insurance, investments, tax, retirement, and estate planning, in addition to qualifying them to sit for the CFP Board Exam.
 Our Exam Prep Review test prep courses prepare students to sit for the CFP Board Exam.
 The Financial Planning Education Department also oversees the development of the core courses in the Master of Science in Personal Financial Planning degree program.

-Mike earned his Master’s Degree in Personal Financial Planning (Master Planner Advanced Studies) from the College for Financial Planning and his BS in Management from the United States Air Force Academy.
-He also holds a Master of Divinity (MDiv) from Southwestern Baptist Theological Seminary.
-In addition to his designations, Mike has his Series 7, Series 66, and Group I life and health insurance licenses.
-He is a long-term member of the Financial Planning Association.
-Mike has been married to his wife Sharri since 1983.
-They have two children and three grandchildren.
-Mike and Sharri have lived in Forney, TX, since 2003.
+Mike earned his master’s degree in Personal Financial Planning (Master Planner Advanced Studies) from the College for Financial Planning and his BS in Management from the United States Air Force Academy.
+He also holds a master of Divinity (M.Div.) from Southwestern Baptist Theological Seminary.
+In addition to his MPASSM and CFP® certification, Mike holds the College’s CRPC®, CRPS®, AWMA®, APMA®, AAMS®, and CMFC® designations, as well as Series 7 and Series 66 licenses and a Group I life and health license.
+Mike is a long-term member of the Financial Planning Association.

 Department of Advisor Development